 Love Our Oceans

 The mission of the SCCA is to seek protection for lands and waters of significance to the preservation of biological diversity and to undertake public education about the importance of preserving and enhancing biological diversity.
+Our work applies to both marine and freshwater ecosystems, nearshore and shoreline habitats.

 What's At Stake